AndreTeixeira1998/overleafwiki/i18n-Languages.md

-ShareLaTeX has been translated into multiple languages.
+Overleaf has been translated into multiple languages.

 The language can be set via `SHARELATEX_SITE_LANGUAGE` with one of the following options: